python/cpython/Doc/library/curses.rst

 .. function:: tigetstr(capname)

-   Return the value of the string capability corresponding to the terminfo capability name *capname* as a byte string.  ``None`` is returned if *capname* is not a string capability, or is canceled or absent from the terminal description.
+   Return the value of the string capability corresponding to the terminfo capability name *capname* as a byte string.
+Return ``None`` if *capname* is not a string capability, or is canceled or absent from the terminal description.

 .. function:: tparm(str[, ...])